7ombie/jsii/docs/untitled.md

 Control Flow
 ------------

-You've already seen that JSII treats parens around predicates as optional, and you're familiar with rules for bodies and blocks.
+You've already seen that JS2 treats parens around predicates as optional, and you're familiar with rules for bodies and blocks.
 You've also seen examples of if-statements, while-statements etc, so you know how that works.

-For-in loops in JSII have the same semantics as for-of loops in JS, with a slightly nicer grammar:
+For-in loops in JS2 have the same semantics as for-of loops in JS, with a slightly nicer grammar:

     for <assignees> in <expression> <block>